The cognitive science laboratory

 • Matt makes it into the finals for the three minute thesis competition (link)

-• Randy presents the cognitive search engine at the 2018 Philadelphia meeting of the Eastern Psychological Association
+• Randy presents the cognitive search engine at the 2018 Philadelphia meeting of the Eastern Psychological Associationb

 2017